 Because Massachusetts state law requires any student participating in at least 75% of the full-time curriculum to have continuous medical insurance, Emerson is responsible for ensuring its students have continuous medical coverage.

-If a student waives insurance at the beginning of an academic year, then loses coverage, he or she must notify Student Accounts via email to purchase health insurance through Emerson.
+If a student waives insurance at the beginning of an academic year, then loses coverage, they must notify University Health Plans at info [at] univhealthplans.com or 800-437-6448 to purchase health insurance through Emerson.
 Prorated plans are available.

 Premium Refund Policy

-If you withdraw from school within the first 31 days of a coverage period, you will not be covered under the Policy and the full premium will be refunded, less any claims paid.
+If you withdraw from school within the first 45 days of a coverage period, you will not be covered under the Student Health Insurance Plan and the full premium will be refunded, less any claims paid.
 (This refund policy will not apply if you withdraw due to a covered Accident or Sickness.)

-After 31 days, you will be covered for the full period that you have paid the premium for, and no refund will be allowed.
+After 45 days, you will be covered for the full period, and no refund will be allowed.

 Exception: A Covered Person entering the armed forces of any country will not be covered under the Policy as of the date of such entry.
-In this case, a pro-rata refund of premium will be made for any such person upon written request received by Aetna Student Health within 90 days of withdrawal from school.
+In this case, a pro-rata refund of premium will be made for any such person upon written request received by University Health Plans within 90 days of withdrawal from school.